 Students in the following categories are not eligible to take the survey:

 - Non-degree seeking students

 - Law School students

 Results are used by UT Austin to improve curricula, increase research opportunities, improve services, and inform policy related to undergraduate education.
-Texas and other participating research universities will contribute their survey data as part of a research consortium.
+UT Austin and other participating research universities will contribute their survey data as part of a research consortium.
 The aggregated data will be used to gain a better understanding of how to improve the college experience.

 It takes approximately 10-15 minutes to complete.

-UT Austin is part of the Student Experience in the Research Universities (SERU) Consortium that includes many peer universities including the University of California System, University of Michigan, University of North Carolina and the University of Virginia.
+UT Austin is part of the Student Experience in the Research Universities (SERU) Consortium, which includes many peer universities including the University of California System, the University of Michigan, the University of North Carolina, and the University of Virginia.
 The SERU survey is administered to all undergraduate students to gather information on student engagement, both curricular and co-curricular, and provides information to help the university improve programs and processes to better serve our students.

 Students who completed the 2020 survey were entered into a drawing for a chance to win one of more than 50 Amazon gift cards.
 Winners are notified via email about how to claim their prize.
 Winning any prize eliminates a student from eligibility for all subsequent prize drawings.